lupyuen/lupyuen.github.io/src/prometheus.md

 # Notes

-1. This article is the expanded version of [this Twitter Thread](https://twitter.com/MisterTechBlog/status/1450262680795713538)

 1. If we're rendering __Multiple Sensor Types__ in a Grafana Panel (like Temperature and Light Level)...

     Set __Labels To Fields__ → __Value Field Name__ to __"sensor_type"__...